Sarathy-02/Sarathy-02/README.md

 💬 Ask me about **Java, React, Data Science, or anything tech-related!**
 📫 Reach me at [LinkedIn](https://www.linkedin.com/in/parthasarathy-m-4a59b62b3/)

-⚡ Fun fact: I enjoy turning complex challenges into simple, elegant solutions! 😄
+⚡ Fun fact: I believe code is like art — every line should be simple, elegant, and meaningful 🎨💻

 ---